f5devcentral/F5-Channel-Partner-Enablement-Workshop/Events/NGINX-One-Automation/README.md

 ## F5 Distributed Cloud API

 Generate an F5 Distributed Cloud API token or certificate.
-In the following examples, either Token or Cert will work; however, for security reasons, users might choose one option over the other.
+In the following examples, either Token or Cert will work; however, users might choose one option for security reasons.

 1. You can authenticate API requests in two ways: using an API Token or an API Certificate.
 Below are examples of how to do this with curl.